binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     [Install]
     WantedBy=multi-user.target

 Now, some explanation.
 Most of this is pretty obvious.
-The `After=` directive just tells systemd to make sure the `network.target` file has been acted on first and of course `network.target` has `After=network-pre.target` which does not have a lot in it.
-I am not going to go into this now, as I do not really care too much about it.
-It works.
-It means the network interfaces have to be up first.
-If you want to know how, why, check the [systemd NetworkTarget documentation](https://www.freedesktop.org/wiki/Software/systemd/NetworkTarget/). `Type=simple`.
+The `After=` directive tells systemd to make sure the `network.target` file has been acted on first. `network.target` has `After=network-pre.target` which does not have a lot in it.
+I am not going to go into this now, it simply works, the network interfaces have to be up first.
+If you want to know how or why, check the [systemd NetworkTarget documentation](https://www.freedesktop.org/wiki/Software/systemd/NetworkTarget/). `Type=simple`.
 Again check the systemd.service man page.
-Now to have systemd control Monit, Monit must not run as a background process (the default).
-To do this, we can either add the `set init` statement to Monit’s control file or add the `-I` option when running systemd, which is exactly what we have done above.
+To have systemd control Monit, Monit must not run as a background process (the default).
+To do this, we can either add the `set init` statement to Monit's control file or add the `-I` option when running systemd, which is exactly what we have done above.
 The `WantedBy=` is the target that this specific unit is part of.

-Now we need to tell systemd to create the symlinks in the `/etc/systemd/system/multi-user.target.wants` directory and other things.
+We need to tell systemd to create the symlinks in the `/etc/systemd/system/multi-user.target.wants` directory.
 See the [systemctl man page](http://www.dsm.fordham.edu/cgi-bin/man-cgi.pl?topic=systemctl) for more details about what enable actually does if you want them.
 You will also need to start the unit.

-Now what I like to do here is:
+What I like to do here is:

 {linenos=off, lang=bash}
     systemctl status /etc/systemd/system/monit.service